Lucas-heck-acosta/Graph-library/README.md

 ### Prim's Algorithm
 1. Pick a root vertex.
 2. Grow the tree by joining the isolated vertex with the smallest edge weight.
-3. Repeat until all vertexes are connected.
+3. Repeat until all vertices are connected.

 ### Visualize the process